Peddie School: Swimming

-Peddie also boasts a nationally-acclaimed swimming program.
+Peddie's swimming program has and continues to be nationally ranked.
+The boys swimming team won the New Jersey Non-Public state championship in 1951.
 Peddie School swimmers (students or alumni) have represented their nations in every Olympics since 1992.
 The team has won the Swimming World Mythical National Championships eight times, including the inaugural boys' and girls' independent-school titles in 1977 and 1982.
-The teams in the early 1990s were among the most-dominant high-school swimming programs in history, winning back-to-back boys' and girls' Mythical titles in 1990 and 1991.
+The teams of the early 1990s won back-to-back boys' and girls' Mythical titles in 1990 and 1991.
 The 1994-95 team was the only team ever to lead the nation in all six relays.
 In 2007 both the girls' and boys' teams claimed first place at the Eastern Interscholastic Swimming and Diving Championships held at La Salle University in Philadelphia, Pennsylvania.
 During the 2007 championships, Peddie broke three national independent-school records in the girls' relay events.
 In 2011, 2012, 2013, 2015, 2016 and 2017 the Peddie's boys swim team won the Eastern Interscholastic Swimming and Diving Championships, continuing their success.

-The boys swimming team won the New Jersey Non-Public state championship in 1951.